 Alan Baxter is a Ditmar Award-nominated British-Australian author.
-He writes horror, dark fantasy and sci-fi, rides a motorcycle and loves his dog.
+He writes dark urban fantasy, horror and sci-fi, rides a motorcycle and loves his dog.
 He also teaches Kung Fu.
-He is the author of the dark fantasy thriller novels, RealmShift and MageSign, co-authored the short horror novel, Dark Rite, with David Wood, and has around 50 short stories published in a variety of journals and anthologies in Australia, the US, the UK and France, including the Year’s Best Australian Fantasy & Horror (twice – 2010 & 2012).
+He is the author of the dark urban fantasy duology, RealmShift and MageSign (The Balance 1 and 2), co-authored the short horror novel, Dark Rite, with David Wood, and his urban grim dark fantasy trilogy, Bound, Obsidian and Abduction (The Alex Caine Series), is due out from HarperVoyager from July 2014.
+He is also the author of more than 50 short stories published in a variety of journals and anthologies in Australia, the US, the UK and France, including the Year’s Best Australian Fantasy & Horror (2010 & 2012).
 In 2013, Alan won the Australian Horror Writers’ Association Short Story competition.
+He wrote the popular writer’s resource, Write The Fight Right, a short ebook about writing convincing fight scenes.
 Alan is represented by literary agent, Alex Adsett, of Alex Adsett Publishing Services.
+Alan has also written narratives and dialogue for videogames (and would welcome the opportunity to do more).
 As well as fiction, Alan is a freelance writer, penning reviews, feature articles and opinion.
-He’s a contributing editor and co-founder at Thirteen O’Clock, Australian Dark Fiction News & Reviews, and co-hosts Thrillercast, a thriller and genre fiction podcast.
+He’s a contributing editor and co-founder at Thirteen O’Clock – Australian Dark Fiction News & Reviews, and co-hosts Thrillercast, a thriller and genre fiction podcast.
 He is director and Chief Instructor of the Illawarra Kung Fu Academy.
+He lives among dairy paddocks on the beautiful south coast of NSW, Australia, with his wife, infant son, dog and cat.
 Read extracts from his novels, a novella and short stories at his website – www.alanbaxteronline.com – or find him on Twitter @AlanBaxter and Facebook, and feel free to tell him what you think.
 About anything.

 (Click on the headshot for a higher res version if needed for promo, or click the image in the right sidebar if you prefer (like I do) the moody graveyard shot.)